AqwamCreates/DataPredict/docs/Tutorials/DistributedTraining.md

 DistributedGradients:setModelParameters(ModelParameters1)

--- For this to work, we need to change the LinearRegression to change some parameters for the LinearRegression objects.
+-- For this to work, we need to change some parameters for the LinearRegression objects.
 -- I will only set parameters for one model, so let's assume I also did this to other models.

 LinearRegression1:setAreGradientsSaved(true) -- We need to save the gradients for every iterations, so we set this true.

-LinearRegression:setParameters(1) -- We also need to make the number of iterations to 1.
+LinearRegression1:setParameters(1) -- We also need to make the number of iterations to 1.

--- Once set we can start training our models individually and update the model parameters in DistributedGradients object.
+-- Once set, we can start training our models individually and update the model parameters in DistributedGradients object.

 LinearRegression1:train(featureVector1, labelScalar1)